shah-a/spd2.3-05-composing-methods/README.md

 - [x] Exercise 10: 'Split Temporary Variable' Technique
   - Study the file [save_to_db.py](save_to_db.py).
 Use `split temporary variable` technique to clarify the code (make it easier to understand its intent.)

-## Simplifying Conditionals

-- [ ]  Exercise 11: 'Introducing Explaining Variable' Technique
+- [x]  Exercise 11: 'Introducing Explaining Variable' Technique
   - Study the file [gauge_eyeballs.py](gauge_eyeballs.py).
 Use 'Replace Temp with query' technique to improve readability of the code.

+## Simplifying Conditionals

 - [ ]  Exercise 12: 'Decompose Conditional' Technique
   - Study the file [detect_toxins.py](detect_toxins.py).
 Use 'decompose conditional' technique to improve readability of the code.

 - [ ]  Exercise  13: 'Consolidate Conditional Expression' Technique
   - Study the file [mix_ice_cream.py](mix_ice_cream.py).
 Use 'consolidate conditional expression' technique to improve readability of the code.